 What to Look for When Choosing a Lab

-To help you settle on which lab is going to be best for you, we’d recommend thinking about these questions when researching your options:
+To help you settle on which lab is going to be best for you, we’d recommend thinking about these questions when deciding between your options:

 What Kind of Film Are You Developing?

 The labs we’ve listed above are all quite inclusive, most offering developing and scanning of any modern film format.
-That said, there are a few types of film that are not accepted at every lab on the list.
+That said, not every lab is the same.

 The most problematic formats for developing by mail are large format film and E-6 slide film.
 Large format presents logistical problems that make it more difficult to send by mail than other sizes, and E-6 is definitely the least common format used by most photographers.

-Unless you shoot either of these formats, you’ll almost certainly be able to use any of the labs we listed.
+Unless you shoot either of these formats, you’ll be able to use almost any lab you can find.
 There’s no problem developing color or black and white film by mail.

 What Do You Need Done with Your Film?